TrustResearcher: Automating Knowledge-Grounded and Transparent Research Ideation with Multi-Agent Collaboration

 \subsection{Interface}

 Figure~\ref{fig:visual} presents the demonstration interface of \AutoResearcher.
-The interface is organized into four functional regions: (a) \emph{Session control}, where users define the research topic, number of ideas, and launch new sessions; (b) \emph{Status monitor}, displaying the current phase, runtime progress, and metadata; (c) \emph{Final output}, summarizing session results with structured downloads; and (d) \emph{Real-time logs}, showing detailed traces such as phase transitions, runtimes, and agent activities.
-This layout emphasizes transparency and interactivity: Users can track the entire pipeline in real time, with each component’s output preserved as structured JSON files for inspection or reuse.
+The interface is organized into four functional regions: (a) \emph{Session control}, where users define the research topic, number of ideas, and launch new sessions; (b) \emph{Status monitor}, displaying the current phase, runtime progress, and metadata; (c) \emph{Final output}, summarizing session results with structured downloads; and (d) \emph{Real-time logs}, showing detailed traces such as phase transitions, run-time, and agent activities.
+This layout emphasizes transparency and interactivity, where users can track the entire pipeline in real time, with each component’s output preserved as JSON files for inspection.